keploy/community-blog/cmbjtn44a000609lb0fxa53f5.md

 **Think Big vs Think Small**

-Unit testing is like being that crazy little friend who obsesses over tiny details.
+Unit testing is like being that little friend who obsesses over tiny details.
 We are staring straight into the granular level of your code where we test an individual piece of your code-a single function, one method-to make sure it does exactly what we told it to do.

-Regression testing is like the paranoid friend who checks to make sure the house is still standing after you moved a piece of furniture.
+Regression testing is like that suspicious friend who checks to make sure the house is still standing after you moved a piece of furniture.
 Whenever a change is made in your codebase, regression testing validates the whole system workflow-from user authentication to database transactions to API responses.
 It is as if you wanted to make sure that you didn't accidentally demolish something else that was working beautifully.

 **What Are We Actually Trying to Accomplish Here?**